-Updated July 5, 2026 · 7 min read
+Updated August 8, 2026 · 11 min read

 A tub-to-shower conversion reuses the tub's existing footprint and, usually, its existing plumbing — which is exactly why it tends to be one of the more affordable bathroom projects.
 But "affordable" still spans a wide range: a simple prefab stall swap and a fully custom tiled, curbless conversion can differ by tens of thousands of dollars.

 This guide gathers cited 2026 figures from This Old House and a 2024 Bob Vila breakdown to show what drives a conversion's cost from the low end to the high end, plus the specific plumbing and glass line items that add up.
 We also state Boise Bath's own published range for the Treasure Valley.
+And before pricing anything, it's worth confirming the conversion makes sense for your home — taking out the house's only bathtub has resale implications worth weighing first.

 Key takeaways